 These are held every six weeks on a Sunday afternoon from 4 pm – 7 pm.

-The céilidhean will start at a private home in Baltimore, but on occasion they are held at O’Flynn’s.
+The céilidhean are usually held at a private home in Baltimore, but on occasion they are held at O’Flynn’s.
 We also may choose to hold one of these now and again as a hike or other outing.

 There will be no additional charge for this (though we are always open to donations), and there is certainly no requirement for those in the online classes to attend, but it is a good opportunity for additional learning and using your Gaelic.